Best Property Management Pest and Termite Control Solutions

 Cleaning up your leaves:

 One of the key tasks that you can do for your property to prevent pest infestation is to clean up your leaves.
 The big trees covering a full yard of leaves are not only bad for your health but are also a welcoming sign for many pests.
 So, remove any foliage immediately that is building up in your yard.
 Sometimes it may seem that the coverage is not enough for the animals to thrive, but it is indeed a good amount of space for them to find the warmth.
+Don’t forget to clean those gutters too since leaves can build up there, this too is a breeding ground for unwanted bugs.

 Checking for holes: